srkunze/fork/README.rst

 - type(result) == BlockingFuture
 - not working with lambdas due to PickleError
 - needs fix:
+    - contagious_result (caller has no control over result; might get deprecated)
+    - still needs some mechanism to wait and to evaluate all contagious results (using 'with' or function call)
     - not working with coroutines (asyncio_) yet
-    - still needs some mechanism to wait and to evaluate all contagious results (with statement or simple function)
-    - contagious_result (caller has no control over it; might get deprecated)

 .. _FORK: https://pypi.python.org/pypi/xfork